BikeToExplore/web/_posts/2023-12-19-How-I-have-trained.md

 ---
 layout: post
-title:   My training strategy for the Trans continental race (TCR)
+title:   How I train for the Trans Continental race (TCR)
-description: Description of things
+description: My training strategy and training goal for the Trans Continental race ( TCR) in 2024.
 date:   2023-12-24
 image:  '\images\post1\tcrroute.jpg'
 tags:   [Training, TCR]